infracloudio/plex-acorn/tutorial.md

 - Sign in to Wasabi - https://console.wasabisys.com/login
 - Go to Buckets and select Create Bucket.
 Add the required details such as name and region.
 Please Note: Be sure to provide the corresponding "endpoint URL" in the "args" while deploying Plex.
-Current Defaults- region:"us-east-1" and endpoint_url:"s3.wasabisys.com"
+Current Defaults- region:"us-east-1" and endpoint_url:"s3.wasabisys.com".

 ![Select Region](./assets/select-region.png)

-- Click on Next and choose the required Bucket Settings
+- Click on Next and choose the required Bucket Settings.

 ![Create Bucket](./assets/create-bucket-preview.png)

 - Select Create Bucket

 Before, we dive deep into creating your own Acorns, you can give Plex a shot by clicking the below link to launch the app immediately in a free sandbox environment.
 All you need is a GitHub ID to create an account and provide Wasabi S3 configs in Advanced Configurations.